 Full title: Applied Stochastic Processes, Chaos Modeling, and Probabilistic Properties of Numeration Systems.
+An alternative title is Organized Chaos.
 Published June 2, 2018.
 Author: Vincent Granville, PhD.
 (104 pages, 16 chapters.)

 This book is intended for professionals in data science, computer science, operations research, statistics, machine learning, big data, and mathematics.
 In 100 pages, it covers many new topics, offering a fresh perspective on the subject.
 It is accessible to practitioners with a two-year college-level exposure to statistics and probability.
 The compact and tutorial style, featuring many applications (Blockchain, quantum algorithms, HPC, random number generation, cryptography, Fintech, web crawling, statistical testing) with numerous illustrations, is aimed at practitioners, researchers and executives in various quantitative fields.

 New ideas, advanced topics, and state-of-the-art research are discussed in simple English, without using jargon or arcane theory.
 It unifies topics that are usually part of different fields (data science, operations research, dynamical systems, computer science, number theory, probability) broadening the knowledge and interest of the reader in ways that are not found in any other book.
 This short book contains a large amount of condensed material that would typically be covered in 500 pages in traditional publications.
 Thanks to cross-references and redundancy, the chapters can be read independently, in random order.

 This book is available for Data Science Central members exclusively.
 The text in blue consists of clickable links to provide the reader with additional references.
 Source code and Excel spreadsheets summarizing computations, are also accessible as hyperlinks for easy copy-and-paste or replication purposes.
 The most recent version of this book is available from this link, accessible to DSC members only.